Combining Lipschitz and RBF Surrogate Models for High-dimensional Computationally Expensive Problems: Related Techniques

 The use of a Lipschitz constant in optimization was first proposed in \cite{Piy72} and \cite{Shu72} and initiated a line of research within global optimization that is active to this day \cite{LIPO17}.
 We assume that the unknown or expensive to compute objective function $f$ has a finite Lipschitz constant $k$, i.e.

 which is among the weakest regularity assumptions we can ask for.
-Based on a sample of $t$ evaluations of the function $f$ at points $X_1,\dots,X_t$, we can construct a global underestimator $f_L$ of $f$ by using the following expression
+Based on a sample of $t$ evaluations of the function $f$ at points $X_1,\dots,X_t$, we can construct a global underestimator $f_L$ of $f$ by using the following expression \cite{LIPO17}

-A visual representation of this Lipschitz-based surrogate function is depicted in Figure \ref{fig:lipo}, where each already evaluated point has two lines (one to the left and the other to the right) emanating from it under an angle that depends on the Lipschitz constant $k$.
-The surrogate is then constructed as the pointwise maximum of the individual lines.
-This surrogate has two important properties -- it assigns low values to points that are far from previously evaluated ones and combines it with the information (objective value and ``global'' Lipschitz constant) from the closest evaluated point.
-It can therefore serve as a good ``uncertainty measure'' of prospective points for evaluation, as points with low values of $f_L$ are either far from any other evaluated solution, or relatively close to a good one.
+A visual representation of this Lipschitz-based surrogate function in 1D is depicted in Figure \ref{fig:lipo}, where each already evaluated point has two lines (one to the left and the other to the right) emanating from it under an angle that depends on the Lipschitz constant $k$.
+Then the surrogate is constructed as the pointwise maximum of the individual lines.
+A 2D visualization is shown in Figure \ref{fig:2D}.
+This surrogate has two important properties -- it assigns low values to points that are far from previously evaluated points and combines it with the information (objective value and ``global'' Lipschitz constant) from the closest evaluated point.
+Therefore, it can serve as a good ``uncertainty measure'' of prospective points for evaluation, as points with low values of $f_L$ are either far from any other evaluated solution, or relatively close to a good one.

-Naturally, when we do not know the objective function $f$ itself, we can hardly expect to know the Lipschitz constant $k$.
+Naturally, since we do not know the objective function $f$ itself, we can hardly expect to know the Lipschitz constant $k$.
 We will approach this issue by estimating $k$ from the previously evaluated points.
-We will use the approach described in \cite{LIPO17}, where a nondecreasing sequence of Lipschitz constants $k_{i \in \mathbf{Z}}$ defines a meshgrid on $\mathbf{R}^+$.
+We will use the approach described in \cite{LIPO17}, which utilizes a nondecreasing sequence of Lipschitz constants $k_{i \in \mathbf{Z}}$ that defines a meshgrid on $\mathbf{R}^+$.
 The estimate $\hat{k}_t$ of the Lipschitz constant is then computed as

 Sequences of different shapes could be considered -- we utilize a sequence $k_i = (1+\alpha)^i$ that uses a parameter $\alpha > 0$.
 For this sequence, the computation (\ref{eq2a}) of the estimate is simplifies into $\hat{k}_t = (1+\alpha)^{i_t}$, where